On Reeb graphs induced from smooth functions on closed or open manifolds: A further result.

 If the vertex is of degree greater than $1$, then we can apply an argument similar to that of the proof of Theorem \ref{thm:2} (Theorem \ref{thm:4}) using the local function.

 Consider a case where the vertex is of degree $1$.
-The case where $2$ is assigned to the edge containing the vertex is the only one new case to consider.
-We consider a natural height function of the $n$-dimensional unit disc and the product of this and the identity map on a line so that the image is $\mathbb{R} \times [0,1]$ and that the singular value set is $\mathbb{R} \times \{0\}$ ($\mathbb{R} \times \{1\}$).
+The case where $l(e)=2$ is assigned to the edge $e$ containing the vertex is the only one new case to consider.
+We consider a natural height function of an $n$-dimensional standard disk and the product of this and the identity map on a line so that the image is $\mathbb{R} \times [0,1]$ and that the singular value set is $\mathbb{R} \times \{0\}$ ($\mathbb{R} \times \{1\}$).
 Last we compose the projection $p(x,y):=y$ and scale the resulting function.
-Thus we obtain a desired local function.\\ \\ This with arguments similar to ones in the presented theorems completes the proof. \end{proof}
+Thus we obtain a desired local function.\\ \\ This with arguments similar to ones in the presented proofs completes the proof. \end{proof}